zzymyn/ToyGPTNet/README.md

 ```

 By default the 124M GPT2 model will be loaded from `Data/124M`, if the files don't exist, you will be asked if you want the files to be downloaded.

+Note that due to only running on the CPU, the performance can get quite slow as the input/output gets longer.